Job submission

 Most essential options

-There are plenty of options with the SLURM job submission commands, but below are the most important ones for our current setup and common use-cases.
-If you need anything else you can start with the SLURM cheatsheet, or else refer to the SLURM documentation for the individual commands srun
+There are plenty of options with the SLURM job submission commands.
+Below are the most important ones for our current setup and common use-cases.
+If you need anything else you can start with the SLURM cheatsheet, or refer to the SLURM documentation for the individual commands srun

 , salloc